albx/net6-demo/README.md

-# .NET 6 (Preview 4) Demo
+# .NET 6 (RC 1) Demo
-This repository contains some demos of .NET 6 Preview 4 shown in the live stream on [Twitch](https://www.twitch.tv/albx87) on June the 5th.
+This repository contains some demos of .NET 6 Preview 4 shown in the live stream on [Twitch](https://www.twitch.tv/albx87) on October the 5th.

-The registration of this live is available on YouTube at this link (https://www.youtube.com/watch?v=msDzHTjUiIw&)[https://www.youtube.com/watch?v=msDzHTjUiIw&]

 ## Contributing
 Feel free to fork, open issues or PRs if you want to contribute adding content to this repository.